The Ultimate Guide to Great White Sharks in San Diego

 Decades ago, there was a brutal shark attack that happened off La Jolla Cove, where a woman was aggressively bitten by a 16ft great white, but realistically La Jolla great white shark sightings don’t happen super often.
 That’s not to say great whites don’t exist in the area–due to the larger concentration of seals in the La Jolla area, there is greater precedence of great whites than in other areas of San Diego, except for Solana beach.

-It is estimated that around 5-10 types of sharks in San Diego exist within a mile of the shore, with most being harmless unless provoked.
+Yes.
+There are roughly 1000 – 3000 great white sharks in San Diego.
+Furthermore, it is estimated that around 5-10 types of sharks in San Diego exist within a mile of the shore, with most being harmless unless provoked.
 These shark species include Leopard sharks, which tend to flock in large numbers to La Jolla Shores for the mating season each year.
-If we’re being honest, San Diego shark sightings are far less common than in other regions of the globe.
 If you’re hoping to see great white sharks in San Diego, you’re best off booking an expedition that ensures you’ll encounter one instead of swimming out to sea in search of a shark.

 The Last Word on Great White Sharks in San Diego